-The column studies are generally designed under different hydraulic head conditions (constant and falling) to investigate the likely in-situ performance of the engineered media.
+The column studies are generally designed as a single-pass experiment under different hydraulic heads (constant and falling) to investigate the likely in-situ performance of the engineered media.
 For example, column tests are an open system test that indicate how a reference formulations would behave under high flow conditions (saturated, low residence time) and low flow conditions (un-saturated, high residence time).